-Studies in our lab and others have clearly demonstrated that chronic inflammation is a central feature of obesity and the associated metabolic disease cluster.
+Studies in our lab and others have clearly demonstrated that chronic inflammation is a central feature of obesity and metabolic syndrome.
 This inflammatory response is distinct, appears to respond to intrinsic cues, and does not resemble the classical inflammatory paradigm.
 New names have been suggested to describe this phenomenon including “metaflammation” or “paraflammation”.

-We examine the molecular mechanisms leading to the emergence of these inflammatory responses and how they are linked to metabolic homeostasis as well as disease.
+We are interested in examining the molecular mechanisms leading to the emergence of these inflammatory responses and how they are linked to metabolic homeostasis as well as disease.
 Our effort is targeted to major cell types and organs where inflammatory and metabolic pathways interface, such as adipose and liver tissue as well as macrophages.
-In these systems and various genetic models, we explore the hormonal and metabolic signals that generate profound effects on systemic endocrine equilibrium.
+In these systems and in genetic animal models, we explore the hormonal and metabolic signals that generate profound effects on systemic endocrine equilibrium.

 Suggested reading from Hotamisligil Lab:

 Gregor MF, Misch ES, Yang L, Hummasti S, Inouye KE, Lee AH, Bierie B,Hotamisligil GS.
 The role of adipocyte XBP1 in metabolic regulation during lactation.
 Cell Reports 2013, 3(5):1430-9 Abstract | PDF